osmcode/osmium-tool/man/osmium-apply-changes.md

 Merges the content of all OSM change files and applies those changes to the OSM data or history file.

-Objects in the data or historyy file must be sorted by type, ID, and version.
+Objects in the data or history file must be sorted by type, ID, and version.
 Objects in change files need not be sorted, so it doesn't matter in what order the change files are given or in what order they contain the data.